 Review of Disclosures

-All disclosures of potential conflict of interest must be reviewed by the employee's department level supervisor (Chair or Head), the Dean or Unit Head, and the Vice Provost for Research and Economic Development (VPRED), considering whether an actual or potential conflict of interest or commitment exists, the ramifications for the University, and any remedial steps that may be necessary to manage or eliminate conflicts.
+All disclosures of potential conflict of interest must be reviewed by the employee's department level supervisor (Chair or Head) or designee, the Dean or Unit Head or designee, and the Vice Chancellor for Research and Innovation (VCRI) or designee, considering whether an actual or potential conflict of interest or commitment exists, the ramifications for the University, and any remedial steps that may be necessary to manage or eliminate conflicts.
+Disclosures involving issues of intellectual property are also reviewed and approved by the Vice Chancellor for Economic Development (VCED) or designee.
+Finally, for any full-time faculty engaging in teaching, conducting research/creative activity, or accepting any other appointment at another institution, Provost review and approval is required.

+A reviewer may request additional information needed to understand disclosures or conflict management plans and may determine that additional review is necessary or that conditions may be imposed for approval.
 A copy of the disclosure form, either approved (outlining any steps necessary to manage the potential or actual conflict) or disapproved, shall be returned to the employee completing the form and to the employee’s unit.
-The Office of the VPRED shall retain the original form.
+The Office of Research Compliance (RSCP) shall retain the original form.
+Any routing or copies referred to in this policy may be transmitted or stored electronically.
 University officials shall, within sixty days, review a disclosure and determine whether a COI exists, and, if so, implement, on at least an interim basis, a management plan that shall specify the actions required to manage the conflict.
 Any conflicts of interest associated with sponsored research must be reported to the Sponsor in accordance with federal regulations and/or sponsor policy by the University.
 For sponsored research, if a COI is not identified or managed in a timely manner, the University shall, within 120 days of determination of noncompliance, conduct a retrospective review of the individual’s activities to determine whether such research was biased in design, conduct or reporting, and take such other steps as required by federal regulations and/or sponsor policy.

-Departmental Level: The employee’s department level supervisor shall review the disclosure to determine whether a) no conflict exists, b) a potential or actual conflict exists and therefore a management plan must be generated, or c) an actual conflict exists and the situation will not be allowed.
-After review, the department level supervisor routes the form to the college or administrative level with his/her recommendation.
+Departmental Level: The employee’s department level supervisor or designee shall review the disclosure to determine whether a) no conflict exists, b) a potential or actual conflict exists and therefore a management plan must be generated, or c) an actual conflict exists and the situation will not be allowed.
+After review, the department level supervisor or designee routes the form to the college or administrative level with his/her recommendation.
 If the supervisor is a party to the enterprise being disclosed, then the first review is at the college or administrative unit level.
 The department level supervisor may choose to seek the advice of a departmental ad hoc review committee or personnel committee to assist in the evaluation.

-College/ Administrative Unit Level: The college dean or unit head shall likewise review the employee’s disclosure and provide a recommendation as to whether a) no conflict exists, b) a potential or actual conflict exists and therefore a management plan must be generated, or c) an actual conflict exists and the situation will not be allowed.
-The dean or unit head shall then route the recommendation and disclosure to the Office of Research Compliance (ORC).
+College/ Administrative Unit Level: The college dean or unit head or designee shall likewise review the employee’s disclosure and provide a recommendation as to whether a) no conflict exists, b) a potential or actual conflict exists and therefore a management plan must be generated, or c) an actual conflict exists and the situation will not be allowed.
+The dean or unit head or designee shall then route the recommendation and disclosure to RSCP.
 A dean may choose to seek the advice of a college-constituted committee in reviewing disclosures.